MahmudAhmed/Bull-E-Season/README.md

-# Bull-E-Season
+# Bull-E-Season ヽ༼ ຈل͜ຈ༼ ▀̿̿Ĺ̯̿̿▀̿ ̿༽Ɵ͆ل͜Ɵ͆ ༽ﾉ
 ***

 ## Description
-Bull-E Season is driving game, it's all about your skills - navigate your way through traffic at full speed.
+Bull-E Season is driving game, it's all about your skills - navigate ("Bully") your way through traffic at full speed.
 Dodge and swerve through slow driving cars and avoid accidents at all costs.

 ## Functionality & MVP